-The best stop loss percentage is dependent on your trading strategy’s success rate.
-However, it is beneficial to keep the percentage risked on each stop loss below 2%.
+The best stop-loss percentage is dependent on your trading strategy’s success rate.
+However, it is beneficial to keep the percentage risk on each stop loss below 2%.
 This way, even a 10-trade losing streak will still keep your drawdown level below 20%.

 If you want to see trading strategies and free demo trading, please sign up for our multi-asset trading platform.
 We offer trading on 300+ the world's most popular assets.

 The content presented above, whether from a third party or not, is considered as general advice only.
 This article does not contain and should not be construed as containing investment advice, investment recommendations, an offer of or solicitation for any transactions in financial instruments.
 Mitrade does not represent that the information provided here is accurate, current or complete.
 For any information related to leverage or promotions, certain details may outdated so please refer to our trading platform for the latest details. *CFD trading carries a high level of risk and is not suitable for all investors.
 Please read the PDS before choosing to start trading.